 A certificate which is presented as part of a TLS handshake is verified via a multi-stage process.
-The first stage takes place during the handshake itself, and checks (among other things) that the certificate has been signed by one of the Trust Anchors which have been configured for the current TLS context and (optionally) has not been revoked by the Certificate Authority which generated it.
+The first stage takes place during the handshake itself, and checks (among other things) that the certificate has been signed by one of the Trust Anchors which have been configured for the current TLS context.
 Even if the certificate fails one or more of these checks, the TLS handshake may still complete successfully, with an encrypted TLS session being established.